stassa/louise/README.md

    the learned program.

 7. Louise can fold over-specialised programs to introduce recursion.
-In the following example, an over-specialised program is learned that finds the last element of a list of length up to 3:
+In the following example, the learning problem is set up so as to force Louise to learn an over-specialised program that finds the last element of a list of length up to 3:

    ```prolog
    ?- learn(list_last/2).